Goobwabber/Goobwabber/README.md

 - I also used to manage a few more BeatSaber mods:
   - [MultiQuestensions](https://github.com/Goobwabber/MultiQuestensions), the Quest port of MultiplayerExtensions.
   - [BeatSaberOptimizer](https://github.com/Goobwabber/BeatsaberOptimizer), which optimizes some of the base game code to make it more performant.
-  - [PauseCoob](https://github.com/Goobwabber/PauseCoob), which adds a coob that pauses the game when cut.
+  - [PauseCoob](https://github.com/Goobwabber/PauseCoob), which adds a coob (cube) that pauses the game when cut.
   - [MultiplayerAvatars](https://github.com/Goobwabber/MultiplayerAvatars), a mod that allows other players to see your custom VR avatars in multiplayer.

 - Here are some of the BeatTogether repos, in case you were looking for them: